A Comprehensive Biographical Analysis

 Firstly, according to Archibald Murphey, Mary Dunn was the daughter of John Ross Dunn and Frances Peronneau, but someone has reassigned her to Mary Read.
 Please note that the historical record clearly states that Mary was the daughter of John's first wife, who has been proven to have been Frances.

 Now, for those of you who haven't done any research on this family, and those who don't have many years devoted to this research, let me make this as easy as possible.
-Let me begin with Thomas Dunn, the 14 year old immigrant to Virginia.
-According to genealogy.com, he was born in Brandesburton, Yorkshire, England, but that theory was never proven.
+I reitterate, until now, there had never been a viable theory as to the origins of Thomas Dunn, "the immigrant", nor John Thomas Dunn, who married Obedience Ann Burgess, and frankly, if you didn't know where to look, you wouldn't find anything about them.

 Book Number: 942.47 V26K